Italy For Volleyball Lovers – Italian Volleyball Travel Guide

 Bologna + Modena

 The towns in Emilia Romagna are Italian volleyball capitals.
 Modena is the team with the most championships in the Italian league.
-Visiting Modena during volleyball season requires to go to the PalaPanini to watch Modena Volley playing.
+Visiting Modena during volleyball season requires going to the PalaPanini to watch Modena Volley playing.

 Check other things to do in Modena on TripAdvisor